The danSing Studio, established in March 2007, provides specialist Musical Theatre training in the North of England for promising young performers.

 2016 was an extremely successful year for danSing’s senior group which won the American Musical Theatre Academy’s worldwide competition for ensemble performance and was nominated for an Innovation Award at the Music for Youth National Finals in Brimingham.
 In June 2016, danSing performed at a celebration for the Queen’s 90th birthday and one week later opened a Midsummer Ball for the Friends of Alfie Matin charity.
 In December, danSing performers took to the stage with renowned flautist, Simeon Wood, and BBC “Let It Shine” finalist, Bradley Johnson, in a festive charity performance hosted by Emmerdale’s Matthew Bose and ITV News Presenter, Christine Talbot.

-Most recently, in June 2017, danSing once again hosted a star-studded charity evening at the Harrogate Theatre, performing with the legendary comedy duo, Cannon and Ball.
+In June 2017, danSing once again hosted a star-studded charity evening at the Harrogate Theatre, performing with the legendary comedy duo, Cannon and Ball.